mhasan004/Play-Share-App/README.md

         </details>

     </details>
 2) `redis-server` - download redis and start the redis server for REST API.
-Connect to the local Redis database by using the CLI: `redis-cli`.
+Connect to the local redis database by using the CLI: `redis-cli`.
 Connect to RedisLabs cloud database by running `redis-cli -h "<REDISLABS_URL>" -p <PORT> -a "<PASSWORD>"`
 3) `npm install` on the **CLIENT** & **SERVER** directories
 4) `npm start` on the **CLIENT** & **SERVER** directories to run the client and server